ceylon/ceylon-debian-repo/README.md

 ## Debian packages for Ceylon

- - See the [package/README](package/README.md) for instructions on building a DEB package
+ - See the [dist-pkg/README](dist-pkg/README.md) for instructions on building a DEB package for the Ceylon distribution
- - And the [repo/README](repo/README.md) for instructions on generating a repository
+ - And the [repo/README](repo/README.md) for instructions on generating a APT repository